What's causing your lower abdominal pain?

 "I believe this is a massive breakthrough for women who suffer with other conditions related to their endometriosis, as through dietary management women have the opportunity to greatly improve their quality of life and reduce the burden of their conditions."

-The downsides of diet changes
+What are the downsides of diet changes

 Saying that, Kumar acknowledges that the low FODMAP diet is very restrictive.
 She certainly wouldn't advise every woman with endometriosis to start following it.

-“It's vital that if someone with endometriosis is looking to make dietary changes, they seek the expert opinion of a qualified dietitian first, who can provide the latest credible evidence-based information.
-Without this, the patient could be at risk of nutritional deficiencies and other negative side effects such as rapid weight loss or gain."
+"It's vital that if someone with endometriosis is looking to make dietary changes, they seek the expert opinion of a qualified dietitian first, who can provide the latest credible evidence-based information.
+Without this, the patient could be at risk of developing nutritional deficiencies and other negative side effects such as rapid weight loss or gain."

-Some women claim their symptoms improve on a gluten-free diet.
+Some women claim their symptoms of improve on a gluten-free diet.
 But should Georgina follow suit?
 Kumar says not necessarily.

-She confirms that some women have found their symptoms improve when they cut out certain foods, but what works for one woman, won't work for everyone.
+She confirms that some women have found their endometriosis symptoms improve when they cut out certain foods, but what works for one woman, won't work for everyone.